akashcodes23/Realtime-Sign-LanguageDetection/README.md

 ## Contact

-For questions or collaboration opportunities:
+For questions or collaboration opportunities feel free to contact akashgpatil23.05@gmail.com

-📧 Email: akashgpatil23.05@gmail.com
-🌐 GitHub: @akashcodes23